rvsitebuilder/developer-docs/installation.md

 # Installation

-//TODO: How to install for developer
+//TODO: @amarin How to install for developer

 ## Geting a developer license